-Collect all the docs
+Collect all the docs for divorce

 The more you know about your financial situation, the better your chances of making wise decisions from a place of confidence and knowledge — not fear and panic.
 In initial meetings with attorneys, the more information you can provide, the better advice they can offer.

 Also, it is very common for spouses to enter the divorce process with huge blind spots in their financial picture.
 Collect: